xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-MCOVAR   Returns the covariance between two or more data sets
+MCOVAR&nbsp;&nbsp;&nbsp;Returns the covariance between two or more data sets

 Return to [top](#H)